colmap/colmap/doc/faq.rst

 For large-scale reconstructions of several thousands of images, you should consider splitting your sparse reconstruction into more manageable clusters of images using e.g. CMVS [furukawa10]_.
+In addition, CMVS allows to prune redundant images observing the same scene elements.
 Note that, for this use case, COLMAP's dense reconstruction pipeline also supports the PMVS/CMVS folder structure when executed from the command-line.
 Please, refer to the workspace folder for example shell scripts.
+Since CMVS produces highly overlapping clusters, it is recommended to increase the default value of 100 images per cluster to as high as possible according to your available system resources and speed requirements.
 To change the number of images using CMVS, you must modify the shell scripts accordingly.
 For example, ``cmvs pmvs/ 500`` to limit each cluster to 500 images.
-Since CMVS produces highly overlapping clusters, it is recommended to increase the default value of 100 images to as high as possible according to your available system resources.
+If you want to use CMVS to prune redundant images but not to cluster the scene, you can simply set this number to a very large value.

 Manual specification of source images during dense reconstruction